 The problem is Russell’s Reserve Single Barrel Rye, while not classified as a “limited edition,” is in fact limited in distribution and not so easy to find.
 Sure, I had missed opportunities to purchase from online retailers, but with shipping costs and the mere inconvenience of interstate commerce, I felt patience was prudent.
 Thankfully, the time has come.

-Russell’s Reserve Single Barrel Rye – 104 proof, non-chill filtered Kentucky Straight Rye Whiskey (NAS) – reported mash bill of 37% corn, 51% rye, 12% barley – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY
+Russell’s Reserve Single Barrel Rye – 104-proof, non-chill filtered Kentucky Straight Rye Whiskey – no age stated – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …